FuelLabs/fuels-ts/apps/docs/src/guide/contracts/configurable-constants.md

 In this contract, we have a function `echo_configurables` that returns the values of the configurable constants.

-If each of theses constants have a new values have been assigned to them, the function will return the updated values.
+If each of these constants has new values that have been assigned to them, the function will return the updated values.
 Otherwise, the function will return the default values.

 ## Setting New Values For Configurable Constants